-Provide guidance to patients and caregivers on proper subcutaneous injection technique, including aseptic technique, and how to use the pre-filled syringe correctly (see Instructions for Use).
+Provide guidance to patients and caregivers on proper subcutaneous injection technique, including aseptic technique, and how to use the pre-filled syringe or pre-filled pen correctly (see Instructions for Use).

-The pre-filled syringe should be left at room temperature for 30 minutes prior to use.
-The syringe should be used within 14 days after being taken out of the refrigerator.
-A puncture-resistant container for disposal of syringes should be used and should be kept out of the reach of children.
-Instruct patients or caregivers in the technique as well as proper pre-filled syringe disposal, and caution against reuse of these items.
+The pre-filled syringe or pre-filled pen should be left at room temperature for 30 minutes or 60 minutes respectively (see the Instructions for Use) prior to use.
+The syringe or pen should be used within 14 days after being taken out of the refrigerator.
+A puncture-resistant container should be used to dispose the used pre-filled syringes or pre-filled pens and should be kept out of the reach of children.
+Instruct patients or caregivers in the technique as well as proper pre-filled syringe or pre-filled pen disposal, and caution against reuse of these items.